Postgraduate Course: Genetics of Human Complex Traits (PGBI11083)

 4 Linkage analysis I: Quantitative traits.
 Extended families, nuclear families,phenotype definition, confounders.

 5 Linkage analysis II: Genetic disorders.
 Diagnosis, liability classes, penetrance,heterogeneity.
 Strategies for late-onset diseases.

-6 Association studies ¿ design, confounders, familial versus sporadic,
+6 Association studies, design, confounders, familial versus sporadic, endophenotypes.

-8 Genome-wide association studies of genetic disorders (case:control) ¿ identifying genes for complex genetic disorders, computational and
+8 Genome-wide association studies of genetic disorders (case:control) identifying genes for complex genetic disorders, computational and bioinformatic tools.

-9 Animal models: ENU mutagenesis, knockouts, conditional knockouts.
+9 Machine Learning.
+UK Biobank.
+Animal Models: ENUmutagenesis, knockouts, conditional knockouts.

-10 Transcriptomics and proteomics ¿ high throughput methodologies, gene expression, protein interactions, pathway analysis.
+10 Animal Models: ENU mutagenesis, transcriptomics and proeomics - high throughput methodologies, Epistasis, gene expression, protein interactions, pathway analysis.